 Submission window: We are always open for submissions of art, animation, and music!
-We are currently closed for fiction and poetry submissions.
+We are currently open for fiction and poetry submissions.

 We are open for fiction and poetry submissions from 15 June to 15 September and from 15 December to 15 March each year.

 I would love to see submissions representing not only multiple cultures but subcultures, exploring issues of race, ethnicity, gender, orientation, and many things I haven't thought of.
 Does this mean you have to represent everybody and everything in 1000 words?
 Of course not.
 But be aware that we are creating a magazine that overall reaches and represents the true diversity of the world we live in.

 In terms of genre, I am looking for work that constitutes the ever-moving edge of its kind, as a place between light and dark, consciousness and un, today and tomorrow; work exhibiting the strange, the bizarre, that which is not of the world we know, but more of a twilight realm or even altogether alien place.
 Not necessarily science fiction, not necessarily fantasy, not necessarily horror, and not necessarily not these things.
 In short, ideally edgy.
 Maybe even idealistically edgy.
 I am NOT looking for porn.

 generally accepts submissions in the following categories: fiction, poetry, illustration, graphic narrative, animation, music, or combinations of these (e.g., a spoken-word version of a poem).
 If you have something that fits some other category that can be displayed to advantage on the web, try me; I'll take a look.